Mary-Tyler-Moore/venues-production/README.md

 ## Author's Environmental Impact Statement:

 #### I am seeking a job as a remote Frontend Developer.
 My dream is to stop driving my car :car: to the office :office: everyday.
-Please help me become a more :deciduous_tree: carbon neutral :recycle: developer by sharing your star power :sparkles: with me.
+Please help me become a more carbon :deciduous_tree: neutral :recycle: JS dev by sharing your star power :sparkles: with me.